School of Business

 LOGM 4225 - Warehouse Management (3 Credits)

 Warehouses are critical components of logistics and supply chain systems.
 This course focuses on the design and operations of warehouses.
 Students will learn the main components of a modern warehouse and the different techniques used to operate and manage a warehouse efficiently.
-Offered: Fall.

 Prerequisites: LOGM 3220